Welcome to an introduction to Antique Jewelry Hallmarks and Markings on Antique Gold Jewelry.

 And then we have desirable Antique French jewelry bearing French Hallmarks.
 During the Louis era, the ram's head was in use in France from 1819 to 1838, when it was the Georgian era back in Britain.

-Very early pieces, for example, antiquities, will not have any Antique Jewelry Hallmarks.
-Hallmarking in the US only became as a legal requirement in 1906.
+Very early pieces will not have any Antique Jewelry Hallmarks because hallmarking in the US only became as a legal requirement in 1906.

 In the world of Antique Jewelry, import jewels are often NOT marked.